BeccaN/bootoons/README.md

 * run rails migrate and rails seed

 to do/stretch:

-* create a 'random comic button'
-* error display/validations
-* make categories creatable too
-* create category search/filter
-  - implement post OO JS
-  - flow: fetch for comics from db, create JS objects for each comic, comics are added to comic-container
+* implement 'category filter' search functionality
 * comicCon contents are jumbled/random (each reload of the page, the comics are randomized)
-* first more comic info is randomly chosen

 * change placeholder text color to something more obvious
+* fix image fill in more comic info section
+* set max height on more comic info img

+* make categories creatable too
+* error display/validations

 Stretch:
 * make comic image an upload from computer